Let’s face it, one of the biggest obstacles as a digital marketeer is making sure your customers make it through their buyer’s journey seamlessly.

 Visually, product tags, like those shown in the image above, are featured on products to make them stand out from the sea of products.

 Textually, they use words that speak to human bias.
-For instance, studies have found that some individuals are more susceptible to social proof messaging than authority messaging.
+For instance:

 Product Detail Page Conversion Optimization

-At this point in the buyer’s journey, individuals are more or less interested in a product - something sparked their attention, whether that was the product tag or the product itself.
+At this point in the online sales funnel and buyer's journey, individuals are more or less interested in a product - something sparked their attention, whether that was the product tag or the product itself.
 But how do we nudge them to move further with their choice?

 According to Fogg Behavioral Model, three essential elements must be present for individuals to behave: ability, motivation, and a trigger.